MEETING THE MAASAI

 Benson, a father of young daughters, soon declared his willingness to end FGM.
 He authorized a community wide celebration to commemorate the end of the practice in the village - forever.

 But he shared with us that ending child marriage would be harder.
 Some fathers were reluctant to marry off their girls to older men at puberty, but they felt they had no choice.
 As they saw it, the only way to acquire enough cows to pay for their sons' education was to sell their daughters.

 Benson identified 5 fathers willing to break from tradition by sending their girls to school instead instead of polygamous marriage - IF we'd agree to pay the girls' school fees.

 The five girls went off to attend private boarding schools selected by the Chief and Moses.

 The rest of us nervously awaited the reaction of the village when the girls returned school break...

 The transformation was so striking that within two days, we were told that every girl in the village wanted to go to school!

 We had willingly sent five, at a cost of $400 each per year (including tuition, room and board, uniforms, and books!).

-With that, Maasai Girls Fund was born, and we were off on a journey we could never have imagined!
+With that, the Maasai Girls Fund was born, and we started on a journey we could never have imagined!